 You may have heard us say this before, but sailing really is changing.
 It’s no longer the old boys club requiring millions of dollars, scotch, cigars and all the baggage that comes with that.
-Now it is possible to sail a yacht on a budget.
+Now it is possible to sail a yacht on a budget - as little as $700 per person per week.
 With the advent of companies like The Yacht Week and BucketLust, young people are diving into sailing.

 Well simply put, it’s cool.
 It’s the lure of adventuring to remote islands, freediving with dolphins, exploring hidden waterfalls not to mention a few nights of epic parties.
 Now do all of this with like-minded people in their 20s and 30s while disconnecting from the grid and you have yourself an awesome experience.